 1. Start saving early

 Beyond the obvious fact that the longer you save, the more you’ll potentially accumulate, contributing steadily over 30 to 40 years is especially beneficial in a tax-advantaged workplace retirement savings plan.
 This is because your money has an opportunity to grow more through the favorable tax treatment.
-You pay taxes on distributions from your 401(k)—which includes taxes on any earnings from your contributions—in retirement.
-In a Roth 401(k), while contributions are taxed when you make them, all distributions are tax free in retirement.2
+You pay taxes on withdrawals from your 401(k), along with any earnings, in retirement.
+In a Roth 401(k), while contributions are taxed when you make them, all earning and withdrawals are tax free in retirement.2

 2. Contribute a minimum of 10% to 15%